-With each pass the fury inside me gave way to absolute Light, a Light that warmed me to feeling.
+With each pass the fury inside me gave way to absolute and burning Light, a Light that warmed me to feeling.
 The furnace moved through me, melting the tension in my muscles and the fear that caused it.

 It was that word: faithful.

-Except for this wild God who had, indeed, called me into fellowship with Her son, Jesus Christ.
+Except for this wild God who had, indeed, called me into fellowship with her son, Jesus Christ.

-Holy Spirit’s fire burned anew in me the remembrance of God’s calling—the call that wooed me to singing as a little girl, the call that welcomed my ragamuffin self as an awkward preteen, and the call that would turn me into a minister of the gospel, an agent of Her very Kingdom.
+Holy Spirit’s fire burned anew in me the remembrance of God’s calling—the call that wooed me to singing as a little girl, the call that welcomed my ragamuffin self as an awkward preteen, and the call that would turn me into a minister of the gospel, an agent of her very Kingdom.

 Hot tears rolled down my face as I realize that no matter what--no matter who stayed or who went, no matter what changed or what didn’t, and no matter what I felt or couldn’t feel—God had and always would be the Steadfast, the Ever-Returning, and the Constant in my life.